 Weed in the Park

 Not all of Costa Rica is the beach.
-If you find yourself landlocked, you might try a local park.
-We don’t recommend going to a park late at night.
+If you find yourself landlocked, a local park is usually where nefarious pot dealers hang out.
+We don’t ever recommend going to a park late at night.
 They can be dangerous in the wee hours.

 Most towns and communities are built around a church and an adjacent park.
 There is usually at least one person in the park that is selling.